95348953489345893524897/pvprepo/information/movement.md

 I HIGHLY recommend downloading the propkill spawnlist.
 It makes finding the ESSENTIAL props for propfly much easier, and also has fun props to use. <br/>

 ### Intro to Basic Technique
-Holding Mouse1: <br/>
+* Holding Mouse1: <br/>
 As you can see in the videos, most of the time I'm holding MOUSE1.
 This makes propfly way easier since I don't have to think about timing when I left click. <br/>

-Not using W or S like a moron: <br/>
+* Not using W or S like a moron: <br/>
 Don't press W. Don't press S. <br/>
-Unless you really know what you're doing, pressing W and S while propflying will most of the time just mess you up. <br/>
+Unless you really know what you're doing, pressing W and S while propflying will only mess you up most of the time. <br/>
-Just use the strafe keys for changing directions, you should learn the basics of airstrafing before trying propfly (it's very simple and explained below don't worry). <br/>
+Just use the A and D keys for changing directions. <br/>
+You should learn the basics of airstrafing before trying propfly (it's very simple and explained below don't worry). <br/>

-Basics of airstrafe: <br/>
+* Basics of airstrafe: <br/>
 This is very simple but some people might not know, so I explain it anyway. <br/>
 If you are turning your mouse left, hold A. <br/>
 If you are turning your mouse right, hold D. <br/>
 I will explain combinations of W + D, W + A, S + A, and S + D keys eventually with a video. <br/>
 For now, DON'T USE W AND S UNLESS YOU REALLY KNOW HOW IT AFFECTS AIRSTRAFING. <br/>

-Prop spawns: <br/>
+* Prop spawns: <br/>
 Props spawn at a certain distance away from you if there is nothing in the way of your crosshair. <br/>
 Understanding where they spawn while in the open air is a concept essential to the techniques ```rebirding, reversing, and forward reversing```. <br/>
 Basically, you need to know the relationship between your velocity and the ideal prop spawn location (it isn't as complicated as it sounds) <br/>